erickveil/erickveil.github.com/_posts/2024-01-05-How-To-Design-a-MVC-Project.md

 MVC (Model-View-Controller) is a popular design pattern often used in web development, but it's also quite relevant in Android development.
 The idea behind MVC is to separate the application's concerns into three interconnected components:

-- **Model**: This represents the data and the business logic of your application.
-It's where your database, network code, and data manipulation logic typically live.
-In an Android context, this might be your SQLite database, a REST API integration, or any internal logic classes that handle the data your application uses.
+- **Model**: This represents the data and the business logic of our application.
+It's where our database, network code, and data manipulation logic typically live.
+In an Android context, this might be our SQLite database, a REST API integration, or any internal logic classes that handle the data our application uses.

 - **View**: The View is what the user sees and interacts with.
 It displays the data (the model) and sends user actions (like button clicks) to the controller to process.
-In Android, this is usually represented by the XML layout files, but also includes the Android Views (like `TextView`, `Button`, `RecyclerView`) you interact with in your Java or Kotlin code.
+In Android, this is usually represented by the XML layout files, but also includes the Android Views (like `TextView`, `Button`, `RecyclerView`) we interact with in our Java or Kotlin code.

 - **Controller**: This component acts as an intermediary between the Model and the View.
 It listens to the user actions performed on the View, processes them (possibly updating the Model), and can update the View to reflect changes in the Model.
-In Android, Activities and Fragments typically take on the role of the controller, managing the lifecycle of your views and responding to user input.
+In Android, Activities and Fragments typically take on the role of the controller, managing the lifecycle of our views and responding to user input.

 This is going to be much more straight forward than our MVI project.
 MVC is the classic method for Android development.

 ### Approach Considerations

 MVC is going to work best if we're going to use XML for our View, as it's a bit of a wedge to mash Jetpack Compose into this pattern.
 In Compose, the View and Controller aspects tend to blend due to its declarative nature.
-Really, you don't have Controllers in the traditional sense.
+Really, we don't have Controllers in the traditional sense.
 The logic for responding to user interactions and updating the state is often embedded within or directly managed by the composable functions themselves or by ViewModel components that the composable functions observe.
 Compose fits more naturally with patterns like MVVM (Model-View-ViewModel).

 # The Model